 While saying that the airline is lenient towards tattoos would be an overstatement, Alaska Airlines is definitely one of the most relaxed carriers when it comes to tattoo laws & regulations.

-But it’s been only a few months since the airline changed its tattoo policy (March 2022), so let’s take a look at the new guidelines.
+But it’s been only a year since the airline changed its tattoo policy (March 2022), so let’s take a look at the new guidelines.

 The airline permits you to have a visible tattoo as long as it follows the “badge rule” which specifies that it can’t be larger than your uniform badge.
 That means the size of your visible ink can’t be larger than that of a credit card.
 However, this does not apply to tattoos on the face, neck, hands, or chest.
 Arms and legs are the only acceptable body parts.
 Each arm and leg may have one badge-sized tattoo, for a total of four.